2022 Bragg state by-election

 A by-election for the seat of Bragg in the South Australian House of Assembly was held on 2 July 2022.
 The by-election was triggered by the parliamentary resignation of Liberal Party MP and former Deputy Premier Vickie Chapman on 31 May 2022.
 Jack Batty retained the seat for the Liberal Party, despite a modest swing being recorded against the party.

+Alice Rolls of Australian Labor Party (who got the second place in this election) would go on winning Unley in 2026 South Australian state election.

 Background

 The electorate of Bragg consists of some of the most affluent suburbs in Adelaide's east.
 As such, it has been a safe seat for the Liberal Party and has always been held by the party or its predecessor, the Liberal and Country League, since its inception in 1970 by at least a 15 percent margin.
 The 2022 state election saw the closest margin for the Liberals in the seat's history, even though then-incumbent Vickie Chapman still won the seat with 58.2 percent of the two-party-preferred vote, the largest for a Liberal in a metropolitan Adelaide district in the election.
 Bragg has been represented by three MPs, all of them have been Liberal frontbenchers: David Tonkin, the 38th Premier of South Australia, who held the seat from 1970 to 1983, Graham Ingerson, the 8th Deputy Premier, who held the seat from 1983 to 2002, and Vickie Chapman, the 13th Deputy Premier, who held the seat from 2002 to 2022.